-Adequate Funding Previously Obligated: Previously awarded contracts that continue in performance during a lapse in appropriations and have adequate funding previously obligated to permit continued performance during a shutdown period should generally be permitted to continue unless the post/contracting activity cannot provide adequate oversight of contract performance from an excepted Contracting Officer Representative (COR)/Grants Officer's Representative (GOR) during a shutdown period by excepted employees.
+Adequate Funding Previously Obligated: Previously awarded contracts that continue in performance during a lapse in appropriations and have adequate funding previously obligated to permit continued performance during a shutdown period should generally be permitted to continue unless the post/contracting activity cannot provide adequate oversight of contract performance from an excepted COR/GOR during a shutdown period by excepted employees.
 If adequate monitoring of contractor performance cannot be provided, suspension or reduction in performance of non-excepted services should be considered if authorized by the terms of the contract or if the contractor will negotiate such a suspension or reduction.
 Care should be taken not to incur unnecessary costs or jeopardize the Government's future contractual rights by unilateral stop work orders or directions to reduce the scope of work that are not authorized by the terms of the contract or that will cause the contractor to incur costs that could subsequently be charged to the government.
 If circumstances require further guidance, consult L/BA per paragraph G below.

 Renewal or Modification Required: For domestic offices, previously awarded contracts and leases that would, in the absence of funding, require renewal or modification during a lapse in appropriations to obligate additional funds for continued performance may be authorized to continue only if necessary to support excepted activities authorized for continuance under the Department's shutdown plan or if genuinely needed to protect Government property or human safety.
-The necessity for such renewals or modifications must be certified to the contracting officer by the Deputy Chief of Mission at post, the PDAS (in the regional and functional bureaus), or the Assistant Secretary (in the management bureaus) with a written statement of the basis for such necessity.
+The necessity for such renewals or modifications must be certified to the contracting officer by the responsible Under Secretary (S/ES will adjudicate decisions for offices/bureaus reporting to S) with a written statement of the basis for such necessity.
 Post Financial Management Officers and bureau Executive Directors must certify that funds are available within the annual financial plan targets provided by BP and F. Incurring unfunded obligations for such services during a funding gap does not violate the Anti-Deficiency Act, but payment of such unfunded obligations must be deferred until appropriations are provided by the Congress.

 New Contractual Commitments: New contractual commitments during a lapse in appropriations may be made only if necessary to support excepted activities authorized for continuance under the Department's shutdown plan or if genuinely needed to protect Government property or human safety.
-The necessity for such unfunded commitments must be certified to the contracting officer by the Deputy Chief of Mission, the PDAS, or Assistant Secretary (as previously described) with a written statement on the basis for such necessity.
+The necessity for such unfunded commitments must be certified to the contracting officer by the responsible Under Secretary (S/ES will adjudicate decisions for offices/bureaus reporting to S) (as previously described) with a written statement on the basis for such necessity.
 Additionally, Financial Management Officers and Executive Directors must certify that funds are available within the annual financial plan targets provided by BP and F (refer to Section 6, Obligations and Disbursements for further details).
-Additionally, Financial Management Officers and Executive Directors must certify that funds are available within the annual financial plan targets provided by BP and F. Unfunded contractual commitments should be kept to the minimum in cost and duration that will meet the essential need.
+Additionally, Financial Management Officers must certify that funds are available within the annual financial plan targets provided by BP and F. Unfunded contractual commitments should be kept to the minimum in cost and duration that will meet the essential need.